 Have the hiring manager add a task for every question you want to ask the candidates for this role.

-Once created, save your project as a template by clicking the project header dropdown and selecting Save as a Template.
+Once created, save your project as a template by clicking the project header dropdown and selecting Convert to Template.
 Once saved, you can duplicate the template by going to the Templates tab when creating a new project.

 Interviewers should assign themselves questions for each candidate and complete the task as each question is asked.